1951 Bolivian general election

 General elections were held in Bolivia on 6 May 1951.
 Víctor Paz Estenssoro of the opposition Revolutionary Nationalist Movement (MNR) received the most votes in the presidential election, but as he did not obtain an absolute majority, the National Congress was constitutionally obliged to elect a President on 6 August from the three candidates who received the most public votes.
-However, on 16 May a military junta assumed responsibility for the Government with Brigadier General Hugo Ballivián as President.
+However, on 16 May a military junta assumed responsibility for the Government with Brigadier General Hugo Ballivián as president.

-The National Congress was ultimately dissolved by Supreme Decree of 7 June, 1951, which annulled the results of the elections.
+The National Congress was ultimately dissolved by Supreme Decree of 7 June 1951, which annulled the results of the elections.
+Paz Estenssoro went into exile until 1952 when the Bolivian National Revolution enabled him to take office as president.

+Electoral system

+Until 1956, Bolivia did not have universal suffrage.
+Rather, the country operated under the "qualified vote" system in which deputies elected in parish and provincial boards then voted in general elections.
+Under this system, ballots for president and vice president were separate resulting in different vote totals for each.

 Campaign

-The Republican Socialist Unity Party (PURS) and the Social Democratic Party (PSD) formed the Social Democratic Action alliance to contest the election, with Gabriel Gosalvez of PURS running for President and Roberto Arce of the PSD running for Vice-President.
+The Republican Socialist Unity Party (PURS) and the Social Democratic Party (PSD) formed the Social Democratic Action alliance to contest the election, with Gabriel Gosalvez of PURS running for president and Roberto Arce of the PSD running for vice-president.